Improving Robust Decisions with Data: Applications with Parametric Models

 Notice the data-revised prediction is also completely determined by the data-revised estimate of the structural parameter and is given by

-Intuitively, the asymptotic prediction under the empirical distribution method is a $\delta$ ``fattening'' of the observed empirical frequency of heads.
+Intuitively, the asymptotic prediction under the empirical distribution method is a ``$\delta$-fattening'' of the observed empirical frequency of heads.

-Next, consider the finite-sample estimate and prediction with an asymptotic level $1-\alpha$ by applying the augmented i.i.d. test.
-For any sample data $\omega^{N}$, the first step is to construct the confidence interval as if the underlying DGPs are all i.i.d. binomial distributions.
-Specifically, the corresponding confidence interval here is the \textit{Wilson Interval}.\footnote{Different from the probably more famous Wald Interval which uses the sample variance, Wilson Interval is constructed by directly inverting the statistical tests, thus using the null variance.
+Next, consider the finite-sample estimate and prediction at asymptotic level $1-\alpha$ using the augmented i.i.d. test.
+For any sample data $\omega^{N}$, the first step is to construct the confidence interval as if the underlying DGPs were i.i.d. binomial distributions.
+Specifically, the corresponding confidence interval is the \textit{Wilson Interval}.\footnote{Different from the probably more famous Wald Interval which uses the sample variance, Wilson Interval is constructed by directly inverting the statistical tests, thus using the null variance.
 Wilson Interval has considerably better asymptotic performance than the Wald Interval.
-See \citet*{Brown2001} for a discussion.} Let $z_{\alpha/2}$ denote the upper $100(\alpha/2) \%$ quantile of the standard normal distribution.
+See \citet{Brown2001} for a discussion.} Let $z_{\alpha/2}$ denote the upper $100(\alpha/2) \%$ quantile of the standard normal distribution.
 Let $[\underline{W}(\omega^{N}), \overline{W}(\omega^{N})]$ denote the Wilson Interval which has the following closed-form expressions: